vegaprotocol/specs/non-protocol-specs/0005-limited-network-life.md

     - If the enactment date is in the past then set the enactment date to `now + net_param_min_enact` (so that opening auction can take place) and status to pending.
     - In case `now + net_param_min_enact >= trading_terminated` set the status to cancelled.
 4. Replay events from bridged chains
-   - Concerning bridges used to depost collateral for trading, replay from the last event id stored in the checkpoint.
+   - Concerning bridges used to deposit collateral for trading, replay from the last event id stored in the checkpoint.
    - Concerning the staking bridges, the balances are not stored in the checkpoints, only delegations to validators is kept track of.
-	 When being restarted, the node will load all events emitted by the staking bridges (from the creationg of the staking bridge contracts), and reconcile the accounts balances, then apply again the delegations to the validators.
+	 When being restarted, the node will load all events emitted by the staking bridges (from the creation of the staking bridge contracts), and reconcile the accounts balances, then apply again the delegations to the validators.

 There should be a tool to extract all assets from the restore file so that they can be added to genesis block manually, should the validators so desire.